10-Year Bond Yield in Poland

-At its 9 November meeting, the National Bank of Poland (NBP) kept the key reference rate unchanged at 6.75%.
-The NBP also kept the Lombard rate unchanged at 7.25%, the rediscount rate at 6.80% and the deposit rate at 6.20%.
+At its 9–10 May meeting, the National Bank of Poland (NBP) kept the key reference rate unchanged at 6.75%, as had been expected by markets.
+The NBP also kept the Lombard rate unchanged at 7.25%, the rediscount rate at 6.80% and the deposit rate at 6.85%.

 |10-Year Bond Yield (%, eop)||3.30||2.81||2.07||1.25||3.64|